Each coffee brewing method has pros and cons. We tried 5 to help you find your perfect cup.

 Aside from showing the pros and cons of each brewing method, I wanted to offer a glimpse at how each leads to different flavors in the cup.
 This will always be the case, no matter what beans you have on hand.
 Brewing devices may work well with some beans, but less so with others.
 Rarely is one ideally suited for all.
 The goal is to find the device that works best for you most of the time.

-For each device, except for the pourover, I relied on a recipe and method that is publicly available, so that you can refer to it at home (though I’ll confess that one recipe wasn’t worth a hill of beans).
+For each device, except for the pour-over, I relied on a recipe and method that is publicly available, so that you can refer to it at home (though I’ll confess that one recipe wasn’t worth a hill of beans).

 AeroPress

-Pros: Small and portable, which is why many of us take it on the road, back when there was a road to travel.
+Pros: Small and portable, which is why many of us took it on the road, back when there was a road to travel.
 Speedy, too: You can have caffeine in your system in just a couple of minutes, which is important on busy mornings.

 Cons: Produces only espresso (usually without crema unless you follow specific techniques) or a small cup of coffee.
 Because of its quick, pressurized process, you typically don’t extract the full range of flavors.